Electric future: Britain to ban new petrol and hybrid cars from 2035

 “My advice to anybody to whom Boris is making promises - whether it is voters, world leaders, ministers, employees or indeed family members - is to get it in writing, get a lawyer to look at it, and make sure the money is in the bank,” she told BBC radio.

-Johnson will call for international efforts to reach net zero as early as possible, including through investment in cleaner technology, preservation of natural habitats and measures to improve resilience to the impact of climate change.

-Reporting by Kylie MacLellan; Editing by Guy Faulconbridge and Ed Osmond
+Reporting by Kylie MacLellan, additional reporting by Elizabeth Piper; Editing by Guy Faulconbridge and Ed Osmond